HSMCode/hsm-wise2021-prototype101-falorac/README.md

-# Project Title
+# Learning Unity

-This project was imported using the Unity 2020.3.18f empty base project.
+This project was imported using the Unity 2020.3.18f1 empty base project.

 Within this project, I will learn versioning Unity projects using Git.